 Reality — If you have 5 or more employees, even if they are all family members, the prudent decision is to have a plan.
-You probably have life insurance; you may even have disability insurance; you probably have a will.
-Having these tools in place means that you care about the ones you love and want to provide for them in case something happens to you.
-Succession planning is all about planning what happens to your business and employees in case something unexpected happens to you that will either temporarily or permanently incapacitate you from performing your ownership or leadership functions.
+You probably have life insurance, disability insurance, and even a will.
+Having these tools in place means that you care about the ones you love and want to provide for them if something happens to you.
+Succession planning is all about planning what happens to your business and employees if something unexpected happens to you that will either temporarily or permanently incapacitate you from performing your ownership or leadership functions.

-Reality — If this is your logic, then you probably place little value in budgets, marketing or sales plans, business plans or goals.
+Reality — If this is your logic, you probably place little value in budgets, marketing or sales plans, business plans or goals.
 The old saying, “if you fail to plan then you plan to fail” seems appropriate here.
 Succession planning is not just about the top job either.
-A worthwhile succession plan takes into account all key positions within the organization, not just the CEO position.
+A worthwhile succession plan considers all key positions within the organization, not just the CEO position.

 It is not that you don’t have the time; it is really that you don’t want to make some key, potentially hard and uncomfortable decisions.
 See Myth # 3 next.

 Reality — What is really being said here is that you don’t like the obvious choices that are apparent.
-You may know well in your heart of hearts that your younger brother, child, or other second in command is not really ready to assume your role.
-You may know that you and your brother disagree on the talent of your nephew.
+You may know well in your heart of hearts that your younger brother, child, or another second in command is not really ready to assume your role.
+Or maybe you know that you and your brother disagree on the talent of your nephew.
 You don’t have a viable alternative, or you don’t want to have a “family conflict” so you do nothing hoping that you will continue to plod along, grow the business and this succession thing will work itself out in a few years.
 These situations are not just limited to family companies either.

 Reality– If a company has more than 5 employees, unfortunately, this is just an excuse for not making the serious decisions one has to make to give the future viability of the company a fighting chance.
 If you really don’t think it is important, chances are you are focused on short term results only.
 You may have a survivalist mentality that does not think too far into the future and plan for the inevitable obstacles and roadblocks that businesses encounter.
 In a word, you may be focused on you and not the other employees or customers that rely on your leadership.
 That is a hard statement to make; it may, nevertheless be true.

-Reality — this is true; yet it is not a good reason to avoid tackling these problems.
+Reality — this is true, yet it is not a good reason to avoid tackling these problems.
 Financial considerations are significant, tax consequences are significant also.
 Who would you rather decide the fate of these financial aspects — you or the government?
 The issue of coming to grips that Junior is just not cut out to run the business, or that you will risk offending some family members by selecting a particular person, are difficult issues to address and resolve.
 They are uncomfortable at the least and loaded with potentially unhealthy conflict that can last for years at the most.
 Consider that this company of yours impacts families other than your own.
 Not effectively addressing these issues is not the solution at all.